Huronia (region): Prehistory

 Archaeological investigations have indicated that the ancestral home of the people known to the French as the Huron and to themselves as the Wendat was near the northern shore of Lake Ontario.
 Some Wendat began migrating 100 km or further northward to the historic Huronia area as early as the 13th century.
 The abandonment of the Lake Ontario area and the consolidation of the four peoples making up the Wendat confederation in Huronia was complete about 1600.
 Joining the Wendat were at least 1,000 of the St. Lawrence Iroquoians who had disappeared from their homeland by 1583.

-The reason for the movement of the Wendat north from Lake Ontario to the Huronia area was possibly to move further away from the hostile Iroquois of New York.
-They may also have wished to take advantage of a riverine trade route, safer from Iroquois attacks, via Lake Nipissing to reach Europeans who were trading along the St. Lawrence River from the 1580s onward.
+The reason for the movement of the Wendat north from Lake Ontario to the Huronia area was possibly to move further away from the hostile Haudenosaunee of New York.
+They may also have wished to take advantage of a riverine trade route, safer from Haudenosaunee attacks, via Lake Nipissing to reach Europeans who were trading along the St. Lawrence River from the 1580s onward.
 The move northward gained them easier access to the Algonquin peoples and trade with the Algonquins for beaver pelts and other furs, the most valuable products sought by early European traders in Canada.